Examine functions and changes

 return dummy_image

-The function includes the samba.randn() and samba.randint() methods.
+The function includes calls to the samba.randn() and samba.randint() methods.

 These methods are functionally identical to their PyTorch counterparts, but return SambaTensors rather than torch tensors.
 SambaTensors are wrappers for torch tensors and have additional data members and methods to support the SambaNova RDU architecture.